Zipcar/zipcar-pi-zero-guide/projects/midi-synth.md

 Optionally:

 - If you can't connect your Pi Zero to the local network, you'll need keyboard and monitor to work via command line.
-A recent TV make a perfect monitor.
+A recent TV makes a perfect monitor.
 Remember that the Zero has micro USB and mini HDMI ports, so you'll most likely need adapters.
 - Working on the Pi Zero over the network requires a network interface.
 The lucky owners of Raspberry Pi Zero model W will enjoy their embedded wi-fi interfaces, all the others will need a USB wi-fi or ethernet dongle.
 - A USB hub always comes in handy when you are dealing with multiple devices and you are constrained to a single port, but if the MIDI controller is your only USB device, then you are not going to need a hub.

-You can stop here in case you are using a USB sound interface, but if you're set on following my lead instead, you are also going to need some tools to assemble the GPIO sound card:
+You can stop here in case you are using a USB sound interface.
+If you're set on following my lead, instead, you are going to need a few more things to assemble the GPIO sound card:

 - Soldering iron and some solder.
 - A 2x20 0.1" male GPIO pins header, like [this one][adafruit-pin-header].